/ Lansing charter Township Work Accident Lawyer

 Understanding Ongoing Injury Benefits in Michigan

-If your on-the-job injury causes a long-term impairment, you may be able to receive further compensation under Michigan law.
-These benefits are designed to account for the permanent consequences of your injury on your ability to work.
+If your on-the-job injury results in a long-term impairment, you may be eligible for further compensation under Michigan law.
+These payments are intended to compensate for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: